openNDS/openNDS/docs/source/faq.rst

  **Pull Requests are welcome!**

- However the OpenWrt package, SQM Scripts (Smart Queue Management), is fully compatible with Nodogsplash and if configured to operate on the Nodogsplash interface (br-lan by default) will provide efficient IP connection based traffic control to ensure fair usage of available bandwidth.
+ However the OpenWrt package, SQM Scripts (Smart Queue Management), is fully compatible with openNDS and if configured to operate on the openNDS interface (br-lan by default) will provide efficient IP connection based traffic control to ensure fair usage of available bandwidth.

 Is https capture supported?
 ***************************